ayush5j8/NFS_Project/README.md

 #How to run the project?
 1. go to http://<your-server-ip>/index.html [not https]
 2. submit the form and then a binary file is downloaded to your system.
-3. run that file and now you have a block storage active.
+3. run that file and now you have a block storage active in /mnt directory.

 Note: there might be some additional configuration with your apache server depending on the version and environment variables and also your os specific.
 Make sure you fix those.